Ericcost/Noesia/README.md

 In the "Noesia" team we believe that learning is about repetition, emotion and play.
 In this context we want to develop a hybrid application (PWA) that allows users to cultivate their knowledge through interactive mini-games developed by the "Noesia" team.

+All ideas are good to take, we will be delighted to read your feedback, do not hesitate to contact us. 📬

 - For this, we have developed a [React application](https://github.com/Ericcost/Noesia/tree/main/noesia_app)
 <br/>
 <p align="center">